-RWE won’t have to sell electricity in RS9.
-November 2012. / SEE Energy News
+RWE won’t have to sell electricity in RS, SEE Energy News

 The strategic partnership agreement, which was signed by the Government of the Republic Srpska and the German company RWE regarding the “Upper Drina” project, clearly states that future concession company that will be formed according to this agreement, will have no obligation to supply tariff customers in the RS, instead it will be free to sell in domestic and international markets.

 It is interesting that it says in the contract that the strategic partner is aware that proceedings on the appeal of “Barack” company from Israel is ongoing in the Constitutional Court of BH and that “the government of RS will protect and compensate to” the strategic partner and the concession company for all losses, damages and expenses (excluding loss of profit), if the consequences of this procedure are directly affecting the project Upper Drina.

 It is clearly specified and that the German company could not possibly be responsible for the proceedings conducted by “Barack” from Israel.